 You can’t afford to let your staff leave.
-In a spa business, maybe 70% of your income comes from your service staff – your cosmetologists, your massage therapists, your manicurists and pedicurists.
+In a spa business, maybe 70% of your income comes from your service staff – your cosmetologists, your massage therapists, your manicurists, and pedicurists.
 If your people are leaving, ask yourself what you’re doing – or not doing – that’s making them leave you behind.

-Spa people, in particular, have a kind of vocation – they want to help people, they want to put smiles on faces.
+Spa people, in particular, have a kind of vocation – they want to help people, and they want to put smiles on their faces.
 If they’re leaving, you need to be sure it’s not because they believe their managers don’t care about them.

-What does caring, human management look like?
+What do caring, and human management look like?

 It can be anything and it can be everything.
 Support your people.
 Invest in their lives both inside the workplace and outside it.
 Listen actively to them.